 - Rinse, clean and wash them.
 Dry the okra with a kitchen towel.

-- Chop the okra into roundels (that’s the preferred shape).
+- Chop the okra into roundels (that’s the preferred shape), you could even use a vegetable chopper if you are in a hurry.

 - My mom used close to 1/4 cup oil to cook 1-2 pounds okra but I used 1 tablespoon olive oil and little cooking spray to crisp them.